A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Challenges and Future Directions

 \subsection{Synthetic Data Generation for Unseen Network Scenarios}

-As discussed earlier, synthesizing network data that represents unseen or hypothetical scenarios is crucial for evaluating system resilience and preparedness in various environments.

-Generative models can simulate unseen network conditions by learning from available datasets and extrapolating patterns for unobserved scenarios, such as extreme network loads, rare cyberattacks, or unusual traffic distributions in geographically isolated locations.
-Additionally, when real-world data for specific platforms or protocols is unavailable, synthetic data generation can incorporate domain knowledge to approximate these environments.
+\textbf{Challenge:} Synthesizing network data that represents unseen scenarios is crucial for evaluating system resilience and preparedness in various environments.
+Generative models can simulate unseen network conditions by learning from available datasets and extrapolating patterns for unobserved scenarios, such as extreme network loads, and rare cyberattacks etc. Additionally, when real-world data for specific platforms or protocols is unavailable, synthetic data generation can incorporate domain knowledge to approximate these environments.
 However, the key challenge lies in ensuring that the generated data remains both valid and useful for downstream tasks.